-“I only work with small workshops with excellent working conditions.
+“I only work with small workshops that have excellent working conditions.
 I only use recycled or Fairmined silver and gold.
 In terms of stones, I use a lot of diamonds from vintage jewelry.
-And if not possible, I wil make all efforts to ensure my stones are fairly sourced.
-I often use greydiamonds and they are imported under the Kimberley Process.”
+And if not possible, I will make all efforts to ensure my stones are fairly sourced.
+I often use grey diamonds and they are imported under the Kimberley Process.”

 Annette creates her jewels herself in her Hudson, NY workshop studio.
 She only uses ethical Fairmined gold.

 “We have been using recycled gold and platinum since 1989.
 We use only fair-traded stones.
-Our stone dealers have an excellent reputation and we trust them for having worked with them for mant years.
+Our stone dealers have an excellent reputation and we trust them after having worked with them for many years.

 “We use recycled gold and silver and our diamonds are ethically sourced.
-We are specialised in colored gemstones and we source them from reputable dealers in London.
-All of our jewellery is handmade by me in our London studio, each piece is hallmarked by the Assay office in London.”
+We specialize in colored gemstones and we source them from reputable dealers in London.
+All of our jewelry is handmade by me in our London studio, and each piece is hallmarked by the Assay Office in London.”

-Creation of our jewelry pieces is an artistic collaboration between myself and the goldsmiths I work with located in Australia, Istanbul and India.
+The creation of our jewelry pieces is an artistic collaboration between myself and the goldsmiths I work with located in Australia, Istanbul, and India.
 Each jeweler comes from a family tradition of goldsmithing, where the art has been handed down through the generations.
-Each piece is hand crafted at the bench and is a reflection of the history of an ancient practice.
+Each piece is handcrafted at the bench and is a reflection of the history of an ancient practice.

-“I work with traditional small workshop in Milan and Oleggio in Italy.
-I buy very little quantity of stones, always in Milan.
-I have a 0 km production chain!”
+“I work with a small traditional workshop in Milan and Oleggio in Italy.
+I buy very little quantities of stones, always in Milan.
+I have a 0-km production chain!”

 “Our diamonds are sourced from different countries but our diamond supplier provided us with the Kimberley Process Certification.
 Our dealer is very reliable and declared the diamonds are all ethical.

-All our works are created by in-house jewelers at our workshop and outsourced jewelers with long term relationship in Japan.”
+All our works are created by in-house jewelers at our workshop and outsourced jewelers with long term relationships in Japan.”

-Noor Fares uses conflict-free diamonds and has a “butterfly mark” from sustainable consumption organization Positive Luxury: https://positiveluxury.com/blog/noor-fares-jewellery-inspiration
+Noor Fares uses conflict-free diamonds and has a “butterfly mark” from the sustainable consumption organization Positive Luxury: https://positiveluxury.com/blog/noor-fares-jewellery-inspiration

-I work closely with selected high qualified artisans and craftsmen.
-The working conditions are regulated according to Sri Lankan regulations: work a maximum of hours a week, rest days and stipulated holidays.
+I work closely with select highly qualified artisans and craftsmen.
+The working conditions are regulated according to Sri Lankan regulations: maximum hours of work a week, rest days, and stipulated holidays.
 Children cannot work as schooling is strictly compulsory in Sri Lanka.”

-The very nature of the stone cutting techniques that Pippa prefers is less wasteful than most stone cutting.
-Rather than cutting around the inclusions which causes a huge amount of waste, Pippa is happy to work with the natural form & inclusions within the stone.
+The very nature of the stone cutting techniques that Pippa prefers is less wasteful than most stone cutting methods.
+Rather than cutting around the inclusions, which causes a huge amount of waste, Pippa is happy to work with the natural form and inclusions within the stone.
 This ensures that more of the stone is used and celebrated in its natural form.

 Pippa was recently recognized for her effort in this field with a Town & Country Green Award for Sustainability.”